 Biden administration cancels remaining oil and gas leases in Alaska's Arctic Refuge

-Juneau, Alaska — In an aggressive move that angered Republicans, the Biden administration canceled the seven remaining oil and gas leases in Alaska's Arctic National Wildlife Refuge on Wednesday, overturning sales held in the Trump administration's waning days, and proposed stronger protections against development on 13 million acres in the National Petroleum Reserve-Alaska.
+Juneau, Alaska — In an aggressive move that angered Republicans, the Biden administration canceled the seven remaining oil and gas leases in Alaska's Arctic National Wildlife Refuge on Wednesday, overturning sales held in the Trump administration's waning days, and proposed stronger protections against development on vast swaths of the National Petroleum Reserve-Alaska.

 Some critics who said the approval of Willow flew in the face of Biden’s pledges to address climate change lauded Wednesday's announcement.
 But they said more could be done.
 Litigation over the approval of the Willow project is pending.